 I have decided to create a magic system based on linking magic from life force with magic from words.
 Spells are a traditional kind of magic that suit a medieval world and linking it with another kind of magic gives a different twist.

-I like the idea of drawing magical force from within, perhaps based on some kind of chakra system specific to my world.
+I like the idea of drawing magical force from within.
 So, we can have certain centres of power within the body of a person, which can be drawn on if a person knows the right spell to say in the right way.
-Each chakra could perform a different kind of magical power.

 Magic based on the energy of the body would be drained based on the energy reserves of the person, and would need some kind of energising ritual to restore.
 Perhaps a specific chant, or some kind of meditation exercise, that needs quiet and time alone.